bandanna2k/parkrun-stats/README.md

 ## Minor

+- Run all tests in that package

 - Meta data needs importing from constructor as speed keywords different to most events keywords.

-- Start date/average attendance to attendance records
+- Average attendance to attendance records

 - Need a loading icon whilst fastest times page is loading Low priority